The toolbar button “Settings” opens a dialog where you can control:

 Please refer to Google Analytics documentation for further information: http://www.google.com/analytics/

-The information entered in this panel won’t be visible to site visitors directly, rather it is stored as so called “structured data” that search engines read, and helps improve the search ranking in local search results.
+The information entered in this panel won’t be visible to site visitors directly, rather it is stored as so called “structured data” that search engines read.
+This metadata improves the search ranking in local search results.
 In some cases search engines will show a “card” summary of your website, making it stand out in search results.

-Text antialiasing affects how text is displayed in browsers running on computers that support it, no mobile device supports it.
+Text antialiasing affects how text is displayed.
 Subpixel antialiasing improves legibility at smaller font sizes, but looks fatter and bolder than grayscale-antialiased text.
 This effect is particularly visible with light text on dark backgrounds, for example white on black.
-Subpixel antialiasing is generally also not compatible with animation, so a page with animations will visibly change from bolder text with subpixel antialiasing to thinner text with grayscale animation, for the duration of the animation, and then back to bolder text.
+Subpixel antialiasing is not supported on mobile browsers and is generally also not compatible with animation, so a page with animations will visibly change from bolder text with subpixel antialiasing to thinner text with grayscale animation, for the duration of the animation, and then back to bolder text.
 As this is undesirable, Sparkle defaults to grayscale text antialiasing.

 Hiding text that extents beyond the text frame ensures Sparkle’s layout is always precise and as close as possible to the canvas editing.

 Adding an always visible vertical scrollbar, even on pages that don’t require scrolling, is a way to prevent the page from jumping horizontally when switching between pages of mixed length.
 This option is only visible if your system is showing vertical scrollbars, which is not the case if you have a touch pointing device.

 Please report any shortcoming in this documentation and we’ll fix it as soon as possible!